inpsyde/more-menu-fields/README.md

 ## About Customizer

 WordPress provides a menu editing UI in the customizer.
-This package does **not** integrated there.
+This package is **not** integrated there.

 The reason is that many times the fields we add via this package are nothing "visual" (take as example the "nofollow" example in this readme), so having a live preview to edit them is not really helpful, so we (and our clients) never felt the need to have these fields in the customizer UI.

-To who is interested in such feature, we can say "maybe later", but PR are always open ;)
+To whoever is interested in such a feature, we can say "maybe later", but PRs are always open ;)

 ---